Tour du Mont Blanc - Self Guided in Lux and Style

 Included in the base itinerary:

-- 13 nights accommodation: Four nights at 5-star hotels, two nights at 4-star hotels, three nights at 3-star properties, three nights at inns / one star hotels, one night at high mountain hut.
-All in private accommodation, subject to availability of course.
+- 13 nights accommodation: Four nights at 5-star hotels, two nights at 4-star hotels, three nights at 3-star properties, three nights at inns / one star hotels, and one night at a high mountain hut.
+All in private accommodation, but subject to availability.